Lieutenant Colonel John Beale Selheimer, (D31) Juniata, Mifflin, and Perry Counties, 1885-1888

 Elected, Democrat, Borough of Lewistown, school director, town commissioner, chief burgess, Mifflin County Treasurer, 1859-1861.

-Elected, Democrat, Pennsylvania State Senate, 31st senatorial district, Juniata, Mifflin and Perry Counties, 1885-1888; member, Constitutional Reform; Canals and Island Navigation; Military Affairs and Pensions and Gratuities Committees.
+Elected, Democrat, Pennsylvania State Senate, 31st district, Juniata, Mifflin and Perry Counties, 1885-1888; committee assignments, Constitutional Reform; Canals and Island Navigation; Military Affairs and Pensions and Gratuities.

 Cited: